gomgoma/2023-BigDataVisualization/README.md

 * Election_results_municipality_map.ipynb: This creates a map of the Catalonian municipalities showing the election results.
 * Election_results_province_map.ipynb: This creates a map of the Catalonian provinces showing the election results.
 * Elections_result_Barcelona_MAP.ipynb: This creates a map of Barcelona's districts showing the election results.
+* Election_Results_by_Census&Unenployement.ipynb: This creates two scatter plots relating the votes to Catalanist/Non-Catalanist parties respect to the census and then respect to the unenployement rate.
 * ForeignersByProvince.ipynb: This creates a map of Barcelona's districts that shows which the concentration of foreigners residency across the districts
 * Participation_results_county_map.ipynb: This creates a map of the Catalonian counties showing the participation results.
 * Participation_results_municipality_map.ipynb: This creates a map of the Catalonian municipalities showing the participation results.